 A criminal records check is completed for every applicant and for any adults living in her home.

-CFC obtains prenatal and delivery records as well as a form from the applicant’s OB/GYN approving her for a surrogate pregnancy.
-The physician’s report specifies complications or anything unusual in the candidate’s history such as gestational diabetes managed without medications or an abnormal pap smear result.
+CFC obtains prenatal and delivery records, as well as a form from the applicant’s OB/GYN approving her for a surrogate pregnancy.
+The physician’s report specifies past complications or anything important to note in the candidate’s history, such as gestational diabetes managed without medications or an abnormal pap smear result.
 The OB/GYN form also indicates whether she followed through with appointments and OB/GYN recommendations during her own pregnancies or previous surrogate pregnancies.

-One way we get to know our gestational carriers better is to talk with at least two people who know her well.
-Typically, references include the applicant’s mother or someone else in her immediate family and a friend whom she’s known for at least 5 years.
-We also reach out to a professional reference, when necessary, who can share more about the candidate’s responsibility, trustworthiness and stability.
-References help us learn more about the personality of a surrogate candidate and sometimes, we discover things an applicant may not reveal about herself such as whether she emotionally and financially stable and demonstrate the GC will have a great support network in place throughout her surrogacy journey.
+One way we get to know our gestational carriers better is to talk with at least two people who know her very well.
+Typically, references include the applicant’s mother, or someone else in her immediate family, and a friend whom she’s known for at least 3 years.
+We also reach out to a professional reference, when necessary, who can share more about the surrogate candidate’s responsibility, trustworthiness and stability.
+References help us learn more about the personality of a surrogate candidate and sometimes, we discover things an applicant may not have revealed about herself, such as whether she is emotionally and financially stable.
+Reference calls also demonstrate to us if a GC has a great support network in place for the surrogacy journey.

-The candidate’s health insurance plan is reviewed by insurance experts in the field to determine whether it is usable for a surrogacy.
+The candidate’s health insurance plan is reviewed by insurance experts in the field to determine whether it is likely to be usable for a surrogacy journey.

-CFC is proud to be one of the few agencies in the country to conduct an in-home visit for all of our surrogate candidates and their partners (if applicable), with a member of our direct team.
-We often say that if we wouldn’t feel comfortable with her carrying our baby then we wouldn’t recommend she carry for a client.
-These visits give us the opportunity to see where the surrogate lives to ensure it is a happy, healthy and safe environment.
-Meeting the candidates face-to-face also allows us to more thoroughly vet her preferences, like whether she will completely defer to the IPs regarding termination, and her intentions, such as what kind of relationship she envisions with her IPs during and after the journey.
+CFC is proud to conduct an in-home interview for all of our surrogate candidates and their partners (if applicable), with a member of our direct team.
+We often say that if we would feel comfortable with her carrying our own baby then we would be able to recommend she carry for one of our intended parents.
+These interviews give us the opportunity to see where the surrogate lives to ensure it is a happy, healthy, and safe environment.
+Meeting candidates and all adults who live in the home allows us to thoroughly vet her preferences again, like whether she will completely defer to the intended parents regarding termination, and her intentions for a journey, such as what kind of relationship she envisions with her intended parents during and after the journey.

-The in-home is another opportunity to ask questions and discuss next steps in the process, including the introductory meeting and transition to a Case Manager (CM), medical and psychological screening, contracts and embryo transfer.
-We also snap a few photos of common living areas and the exterior of the home.
+The in-home interview is another opportunity to ask questions and discuss next steps in the process, including the transition to her case manager, the introductory meeting with her intended parents, the medical and psychological screening, contracts, and embryo transfer(s).
+We also ask that a surrogate candidate send us several photos of her family and home.

-After the in-home visit, a package is put together for the Intended Parents to review.
-Each package contains the reference and in-home reports, as well as a profile about the candidate.
+After the in-home interview, a surrogate package is put together for the intended parents to review.
+Each package contains the references, in-home report, as well as a profile about the candidate.
 They will have the chance to decide if they would like to move forward with the surrogate candidate, and then, they will write her a letter.
 Each candidate has the chance to read this personal letter with photos from the intended parents before deciding to move forward with the video introductory meeting with them and their case manager.

-From start to finish, the screening process takes an average of six to eight weeks during which our team carries out all the tasks outlined above but also maintains regular contact with the candidate to keep her informed as we check things of the list.
-Those regular “touches” help us build a solid relationship with the GC and creates a strong foundation for the rest of her journey.
+From start to finish, the screening and surrogate matchingprocesses take an average of six to eight weeks during which our team carries out all the tasks outlined above, but also maintains regular contact with the candidate to keep her informed as we check things of the list.
+Those regular touch backs help us build a solid relationship with a surrogate and creates a strong foundation for the rest of her journey.
 We’re here to get to know you as a person as well, not just a surrogate!

 Whether a surrogate is needed for you to start your family or you’re thinking about becoming a surrogate, you can count on CFC for a smooth and stress-free process.
 Are you ready to apply, now?
-Click here to start your application or feel free to reach out with questions.
+Click here to start your application or feel free to reach out to us with any questions.